node-pcap/node_pcap/README.md

 You must only send IPv4 TCP packets to the TCP tracker.
 Explore the `session` object with `sys.inspect` to see the wonderful things it can do for you.
 Hopefully the names of the properties are self-explanatory:

-See [http_trace](https://github.com/mranney/http_trace) for an example of how to use these events to decode HTTP.
+See [http_trace](https://github.com/mranney/http_trace) for an example of how to use these events to decode HTTP (Works only on node 4).

 ## Some Common Problems

 ### TCP Segmentation Offload - TSO

 TSO is a technique that modern operating systems use to offload the burden of IP/TCP header computation to the network hardware.
 It also reduces the number of times that data is moved data between the kernel and the network hardware.
 TSO saves CPU when sending data that is larger than a single IP packet.

 This is amazing and wonderful, but it does make some kinds of packet sniffing more difficult.
 In many cases, it is important to see the exact packets that are sent, but if the network hardware is sending the packets, these are not available to `libpcap`.
 The solution is to disable TSO.

 OSX:

     sudo sysctl -w net.inet.tcp.tso=0

 Linux (substitute correct interface name):

     sudo ethtool -K eth0 tso off